josephdadams/ProTally/README.md

             <b><i>Special Notes:</i></b><br />
             <ul>
                 <li>Tally Windows will display on top of all other windows.
 To temporarily hide them, choose "Hide All Boxes" from the tray menu.</li>
+                <li>You can resize/reposition windows to fit where you would like them on the screen by choosing "Resize" from the Settings window for each Tally Box.</li>
                 <li>Preview, Program, and Preview+Program (when an input is set to both) colors can be customized.
 Some TSL devices will send Preview data in Tally 2 with Program in Tally 1, whereas ProTally expects the opposite.
 If this is the case, simply change the colors to match the state desired.
 Click "Update Tally Settings" to save color changes.</li>
             </ul>
             </div>